 Biomarkers4Pediatrics - International Multicohort Pediatric Biomarker Collaboration

-Biomarkers4Pediatrics is a recently established initiative that brings together international population-based studies in children and adolescent populations with biomarkers and anthropometric and physiological measurements collected.
-By pooling data from various pediatric populations across the world, we aim to address important research questions advancing primary prevention and clinical decision making in global pediatric health.
+Biomarkers4Pediatrics is an initiative that brings together international population-based studies in children and adolescent populations with biomarkers and anthropometric and physiological measurements collected.
+By pooling data from various pediatric populations across the world, we aim to address research questions advancing primary prevention and clinical decision making in global pediatric health.

-One of our initial objectives is to develop a global definition of pediatric metabolic syndrome.
+Our initial use case is to develop a global definition of pediatric metabolic syndrome.
+Further use cases are planned (see "Use cases" below).

 Contact